 The Days Following

 Man, they were hard for her and her family.
 She woke up and saw the people she loved most.
-Her children and family.
 She and I talked like we had not missed a beat.
 Things were discussed.
 Plans were in place.
-She had a system and everyone was working towards helping her.
+She had a system, and everyone was working towards helping her.
 It was amazing.
 God is so good.

 There have been a couple of relapses where she didn’t use the plan.
 Yet, this time, she made a call.
-She wanted to live but for a moment, she yielded to the internal pain of all that has happened in her life.
+She wanted to live.
+Yet, for a moment, she yielded to the internal pain of all that had happened in her life.
 It has been unspeakable the pain that her family went through.
-That I went through, as her friend.
 Yet, her pain was 1000 times more.
 In her right mind, she would have never chosen this.
 She was sick and needed help.
 The first time help almost didn’t arrive in time.
-The relapses…they did because SHE made the call for help.
+The relapses, however, SHE made the call for help.

-When she has a bad day, she calls and we work through it.
-She has an amazing husband and bonus daughter now.
-She has 3 grown children who still like to come over and eat and play games.
-Sometimes she has to be reminded how strong she is and how proud we all are that she chose to live.
+She calls when she has a bad day, and we work through it.
+She has a fantastic husband and bonus daughter now.
+She has three grown children who still like to come over and eat and play games.
+Sometimes she must be reminded of how strong she is and how proud we all are that she chose to live.

-Her relationship with Jesus is wonderful and she is a strong prayer warrior.
-She is in counseling, seeking help, in church, and reaching out to those she loves and feels safe with.
-Everyday is a day that is filled with blessings and challenges.
+Her relationship with Jesus is incredible, and she is a strong prayer warrior.
+She is in counseling, seeking help, in church, and reaching out to those she loves and feels safe.
+Every day is day that is filled with blessings and challenges.

 I am SO glad she lived.
 My life has been better with her in it.
-I never want anyone to feel the pain and desperation of what she felt.
-Never do I want someone to yield…for just one moment.
+I never want anyone to feel the pain and desperation that she felt.
+Never do I want someone to yield.
+Not even for one moment.
 I can barely breathe when I think about those times.
-She is loved by me.
-Loved by her husband and children.
-She is loved by her family.
+She is loved by me and loved by her husband and children.
+Her family loves her.

-I have to go and cry now…my feels are really feeling things.
+I have to go and cry now.
+My feelings are feeling things.